Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Performance

 \subsection{Noise induced by PZT actuators}

 The cavity tunability is achieved using ring PZT actuators\footnote{Noliac NAC2124.} with a thickness of 2~mm and inner/outer diameters of $\num{9}$ and \qty{15}{mm}, respectively.
 We measured a piezoelectric cavity frequency sensitivity of \qty{233}{\mega\hertz\per\volt}.
-Such a high sensitivity allows the coverage of one free spectral range with an applied voltage of only \qty{12}{V} but this induces also an increase of the absolute voltage noise influence on the cavity frequency.
+This high sensitivity allows one FSR coverage with an applied voltage of only \qty{12}{V} but this induces also an increase of the absolute voltage noise influence on the cavity frequency.